cytronx/cytronx/README.md

 - 👋 Hi, I’m @cytronx
 - 👀 I’m interested in everything
 - 🌱 I’m currently learning how to reveal the chinese plague
-- 💞️ I’m looking to collaborate on object detection
+- 💞️ I’m looking to collaborate on scene analysis using AI
 - 📫 How to reach me ... you can't

 <!---